-- Tukwila Children’s Foundation
+- Tukwila Children’s Foundation – Board Member

-- Tukwila Village
+- Tukwila Village – Advocate

-- Tukwila International Boulevard Action Committee
+- Tukwila International Boulevard Action Committee – Volunteer

-Since making her home in Tukwila nearly three decades ago, there has been a strong grassroots effort in play to address issues on “Highway 99” – renamed Tukwila International Boulevard (TIB) when the City of Tukwila made an agreement to take ownership and stewardship of the roadway after annexing neighborhoods and businesses there from King County.
+Since making her home in Tukwila over three decades ago, there has been a strong grassroots effort in play to address issues on “Highway 99” – renamed Tukwila International Boulevard (TIB) when the City of Tukwila agreed to take ownership and stewardship of the roadway after annexing neighborhoods and businesses there from King County.
 Kate’s neighborhood borders TIB and her church is on the west side of it.
-Youth from her neighborhood cross it to attend school.
-She commutes to Seattle by riding a bicycle on it.
-Inspired by community group and police efforts to Take Back TIB, Kate joined the ranks of TIBAC in envisioning strategies to revitalize TIB before and after crime ridden locations were shut down, advocating for Tukwila Village, participating in the Congress New Urbanism implementation planning and even pitches in on a monthly TIBAC effort to clean up garbage along the roadway.
+Young people from her neighborhood cross it to attend school.
+She commuted to Seattle by riding a bicycle on it.
+Inspired by community group and police efforts to “Take Back the Boulevard,” Kate joined the ranks of TIBAC in envisioning strategies to revitalize TIB before and after crime ridden locations were shut down, advocating for Tukwila Village, participating in the Congress New Urbanism implementation planning and even pitched in for years on a monthly TIBAC effort to clean up garbage along the roadway.
 Although a handful of TIBAC members and Kate kept going through the pandemic (as it was an outdoor activity), it eventually stopped.
 She still picks up trash when walking her dog or out on hikes.
 If TIBAC revitalizes, Kate will be there to support their efforts!
 Meanwhile, positive transformation efforts continue to make it more pleasant and walkable for everyone who lives and works along the mile-long area, including new safe crosswalks and lower speed limits Kate supported on with her votes on City Council.

-- Tukwila Pantry
+- Tukwila Pantry Food Bank – Board/Volunteer

 - Save & Sustain Tukwila Pool

-Tukwila was the last school district in the region to provide the technological infrastructure to bridge the “digital divide” at our schools – and the subsequent four-year “Capital Levy” passed provided funding in 2021 used to meet more technology needs and address deferred maintenance on a prioritized schedule.
+In 2016 Tukwila was the last school district in the region to provide the technological infrastructure to bridge the “digital divide” at our schools – and the subsequent four-year “Capital Levy” passed provided funding in 2021 used to meet more technology needs and address deferred maintenance on a prioritized schedule.
 As an Information Technology professional, Kate knows it is vital for our kids to have access to the technology tools that will help them keep up with students nationwide, compete for openings at college and have opportunities through trade unions to get good jobs.
-That’s why she worked with the committee that promoted the success for Capital Levy for Instructional Technology and School Improvements for the Tukwila School District and has supported our school levies (including funding for educational program renewal and operations) and capital project bond measures in the for decades with community outreach.
+That’s why she participated on the committee that promoted the success of the Capital Projects Bond for Instructional Technology and School Improvements for the Tukwila School District and has supported our school levies (including funding for educational program renewal and operations) and capital project bond measures in the for decades with community outreach.

-- Project Management Institute
+- Project Management Institute/GovWFollowMyLead program

 - Political Organizations

-An elected precinct committee officer and community organizer since 2005, Kate has served in a number of capacities individually and in organizational leadership, promoted citizenship, registered voters and distributed helpful information to voters in our community about elections, ballot issues and significant activities (such as the 2010 and now upcoming 2020Census, county charter updates, re-districting, etc.).
-Combined with her previous experience volunteering on committees for a chamber of commers, community sports and recreation organizations, college alumni organizations, non-profit community contribution programs, community media boards, and regional government relations groups on transportation, Kate knows how to listen to citizens, understands government processes and laws, knows the issues and is highly qualified to represent the people of Tukwila.
+As an elected Precinct Committee Officer and community organizer since 2005, Kate has served in a number of capacities individually and in organizational leadership, promoted citizenship, registered voters and distributed helpful information to voters in our community about elections, ballot issues and significant activities (such as the 2010 and 2020 Censuses, county charter updates, re-districting, etc.).
+Combined with her previous experience volunteering on committees for a chamber of commerce, community sports and recreation organizations, college alumni organizations, non-profit community contribution programs, community media boards, and regional government relations groups on transportation, Kate knows how to listen to people, understands government processes and laws, knows the issues and is highly qualified to represent the people of Tukwila as their Mayor.

-- Global Organizations
+- Global Organization